 What is the cheapest diaper in each size?

-It didn’t matter the size, because the cheapest diaper at every day low prices was either the Parent’s Choice or Little Journey diapers.
-In some cases, it was a tie as they both had the exact same price per diaper.
+It didn’t matter the size, because the cheapest diaper at every day low prices was the Aldi diapers of Little Journey.
+In some cases, Little Journey tied with Walmart’s Parent’s Choice as they both had the exact same price per diaper.

 Here is what I found when comparing all the factors.
 These are the cheapest diapers in each size, with the brand and cost per diaper.